On Quark Substructures in an Inspired Unified Model: Hyperparticle modeling

 where the consequences of the additional symmetry $SU(2)_{h}$ will have to do with the corresponding three extra hypergauge fields (hyperweak gauge bosons) in the model.
 This will be exhibited later on.
 In this view, we can admit the breaking route down to the SM symmetry and then to the electromagnetic symmetry in the following scenario

 where the hyperbreaking mechanism is unknown.

-Regarding quarks as bound states consisting of di-hyperquark states, and considering the known six quark charges, a possible set of the hypercolor $ Q_{h}$ and the electromagnetic $Q_{em}$ charges of the hyperquarks can be derived.
+Regarding quarks as bound states consisting of di-hyperparticle states, and considering the known six quark charges, a possible set of the hypercolor $ Q_{h}$ and the electromagnetic $Q_{em}$ charges of the hyperparticles can be derived.
 These are listed in table 1.

-Thus, the hyperquarks $k_{i}$\ could be distinguished by their charge numbers.
+Thus, the hyperparticle $k_{i}$\ could be distinguished by their charge numbers.
 Their masses $m_{k_{i}}$ will be discussed later on.
 Given these charges, we identify the quark flavors, the up and the down quarks in terms of the di-hyperquark combinations as these states

 These quark identifications could then be illustrated in table 2.